wp-plugins/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 1.5 =

+* Simplification of the Agenda Setup screen
+* Bug fix (plugin was interfering with WordPress standard password reset function.
+Sorry!)

+= 1.4.9 =

+Bug fixes and tweaks for compatibility with the latest version of RSVPMaker.

+= 1.4.7 =

+RSVPMaker for Toastmasters is now translation-ready.
+See the readme file in the translations folder for instructions on how to use the POEdit tool to define equivalent labels for user interface elements in other languages.

 = 1.4.6 =